-5 designer radiators for a cosy home
+5 designer radiators for a cosier home

 1. Warming wall art

 Adorn your radiator on the wall as you would a piece of artwork or decorative mirror.
 Look for different materials and textures, and work with the size of your wall – a tall slimline design works well when you’re short on space but still need optimal heat output.
+The Radiator Company’s Ceramica Pavia radiator, below, is currently on sale for £1,720.51.

 2. Seamless style

 If you’d rather your radiator blend in with your décor, opt for a design in the same colour as your walls or that matches your artwork, frames or even a gallery wall of mirrors.
+The Marseille White double vertical mirror radiator from Bathroom Mountain, below, is currently on sale for £319.

 3. Twist on a classic

 Easy to fit under windows or shelving, a traditional column radiator offers a smart look and is ideal for those with period homes.
 These designs have vertical pipes set two to or four columns deep – the more columns, the higher your heat output will be.
+The Cirencester Column radiator is £1,216 from Rutland Radiators.

 4. Form & function

 This handy bench radiator is great for narrow hallways as it has a handy bench seat.
 The column design features a solid oak top and is not only practical, but comes in a range of modern colours and sizes, so it’s easy to find one that’s right for your space.
+The DQ Bench Column Seat radiator from Just Radiators is £613.

 5. Colourful radiators